Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogy with covariant electromagnetism

-and we have obtained the 6$^\text{th}$-power law for the aeroacoustic dipole, the same result as in section~\ref{ch:sound_wave_generation_in_spacetime} which was obtained using the analogy with general relativity.
-In principle, it could be derived by using the stress-energy tensor from eq.~(\ref{eq:stress-energy_tensor_perfect_fluid_components_EMG}) in the linearized Einstein equations and following the procedure in section~\ref{ch:oscillating_sphere}.
+and we have obtained the 6$^\text{th}$-power law for the aeroacoustic dipole, which was already anticipated at the end of section~\ref{ch:aeroacoustic_sound_generation}.
+In principle, the same result could be derived using the linearized Einstein field equations with the stress-energy tensor from eq.~(\ref{eq:stress-energy_tensor_perfect_fluid_components_EMG}) as the source, with the four-current in the first row/column, and following the procedure in section~\ref{ch:oscillating_sphere}.
+Here we utilized the simpler electromagnetic analogy for the vector fields.
+The only reference to the theory of relativity is in the final replacement of constants.

-Like the linearized Einstein field equations, Maxwell equations can be used (more efficiently) for acoustic calculations involving dipole sources in incompressible flows.
-Similarly as in section~\ref{ch:aeroacoustic_sound_generation}, we did not need to divide the conserved current $J_\alpha$ into sound generation and propagation terms, since the waves are described by the four-vector potential on the left-hand side of eq.~(\ref{Maxwell_currents_Lorenz_gauge}) and the full current vector is treated as the source.
-Usual contraction of the source vector with divergence is replaced by the time derivative in eq.~(\ref{dipole_moment_identity}), which also makes longitudinal acoustic waves much weaker than transverse electromagnetic waves for compact sources.
-Indeed, eq.~(\ref{Maxwell_currents_Lorenz_gauge_split_solution_far_geometric_field_dipole_moment_j}) implies that the amplitude of the transverse waves scales as (with $\mu_0 \sim k K/(\rho_0 L^2)$, $d_j \sim \rho_0 L^4$, $r \sim L$, and $d/dt \sim \omega$)
+Similarly like the linearized Einstein field equations, Maxwell equations can be used (even more efficiently) for acoustic calculations involving free-space compact dipole sources in incompressible flows.
+As in section~\ref{ch:aeroacoustic_sound_generation}, we did not need to split the conserved current $J_\alpha$ into sound generation and propagation terms, since the generated waves are described by the four-vector potential on the left-hand side of eq.~(\ref{Maxwell_currents_Lorenz_gauge}) and the full vector current is treated as the source.
+Usual contraction of the source vector with divergence is replaced by the time derivative in eq.~(\ref{dipole_moment_identity}), which makes the longitudinal sound waves much weaker than the transverse electromagnetic waves for compact sources.
+Indeed, eq.~(\ref{Maxwell_currents_Lorenz_gauge_split_solution_far_geometric_field_dipole_moment_j}) implies that the amplitude of the transverse waves scales as (with $\mu_0 \sim k/(K \rho_0 L^2)$, $d_j \sim \rho_0 L^4$, $r \sim L$, and $d/dt \sim \omega$)

-which is larger than the amplitude in eq.~(\ref{dipole_ac_velocity_scaling}) by the factor $(\omega L/c_0)^2$, the same as in equations~(\ref{gravitational_strain_scaling}) and (\ref{acoustic_component_metric_perturbation_scaling}).
-The difference is again due to the sound waves being longitudinal and satisfying Helmholtz rather than Laplace equation, as will be shown in the next section.
+which is larger than the amplitude in eq.~(\ref{dipole_ac_velocity_scaling}) by the factor $(\omega L/c_0)^{-2}$.
+The same factor was obtained in equations~(\ref{gravitational_strain_scaling}) and (\ref{acoustic_component_metric_perturbation_scaling}).
+Even though $|\bar{A}_j|/c_0$ is stronger than $|\bar{h}_{jk}|$ by $(\omega L/c_0)^{-1}$, the factor remained unchanged, because the component $A^\text{react}_0$ is not weakened by an additional change of coordinates like $h^\text{react}_{00}$.
+The cause of the factor is again to be found in the longitudinal character of sound waves in fluids, which satisfy the Helmholtz rather than the Laplace equation, as will be shown in the next section.